petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/implementing-claritys-content-publishing-workflow.md

 ## Exercise: Managing Changes with a Content Publishing Workflow
 <!--Exercise 16b-->

 Publications provides a convenient way to manage changes to your Liferay instance.
-With it, you and your team can create and collaborate on blocks of changes called ‘publications’.
+With it, you and your team can create and collaborate on blocks of changes called ‘publications'.
 You can then publish those changes to production when ready.

 In this exercise you'll add a new article as Christian Carter, then review it with the single approver workflow and push the changes to production as Clara Murphy.
 These changes will be done in the Article Publication process.